Pandaqi/Pandaqi-Tutorials/pandaqi-tutorials/content/visual/typography/paragraphs-and-pagination/index.md

 Verse quotations have short lines, sometimes without much or any punctuation.
 It's best to indent them considerably, or centre them (if they aren't too long).

 {{% remark %}}
-Before, I mentioned my huge website containing short stories in Dutch ([De Levenssaga](https://delevenssaga.nl)).
+Before, I mentioned my huge website containing short stories in both Dutch and English: [The Saga of Life](https://thesagaoflife.com/).

 In that design, each chapter starts with a **drop cap**.
 It's a technique where you enlarge the first letter and display it in a more decorative font.
 (This websites uses them as well, but way less pronounced.)